bayesways/bayesways.github.io/_pages/about.md

 My academic training is in mathematics, computer science (undergraduate) and statistics (PhD).
 My most recent research work has focused on Bayesian inference techniques for factor analysis and sequential models.
+I wrote my PhD thesis on "Bayesian inference methods for latent variable modelling", you can freely download a copy at the LSE [website](https://etheses.lse.ac.uk/4380/).

 For a detail list of papers, slides or videos see my pages for [publications](https://bayesways.github.io/publications/) or [talks](https://bayesways.github.io/talks/).